What is a veterinarian whose practice is limited to dentistry and oral surgery?

 - Why Does My Pet Need Radiographs for a Dental Exam?

 Dental x-rays are becoming the standard of care for pet dentistry, just as they are in human dentistry.
-Without radiographs, or x-rays, it is impossible for a veterinarian to detect problems below the gum line or within the tooth itself.
+Without radiographs, or x-rays, it is impossible for the veterinary dentist to detect problems below the gum line or within the tooth itself.
 Radiographs are necessary before deciding on a course of therapy in order to help determine, for example, how extensive a tooth fracture is.

 - What Is A Feline Resorptive Lesion (FRL)?